EnriqueGS88/protocols_fees_chart/ReadMe.md

 MIT

 ## Future Enhancements
+- Display data as % of market cap and % of fully diluted valuation
 - Toggle to add/remove data series
 - Toggle to change time period
 - Credit data source (cryptofees.info)